 Search is something a person embarks on when they have information needs.
 At the heart of it, the role of search systems, Web or vertical, is to understand the needs and give the users the information that best serve the needs.
 In vertical search, the breadth of queries is often far more constrained compared to the Web.
 In other words, there are only so many types of things we can expect a person to do when they are at eBay or Yelp.
 The real challenge for vertical search however lies in the complexity of the tasks.
 This often translates to user needs which are harder to express and equally challenging to be deciphered by the system.

 The opportunities for vertical search are in a few areas.
 Firstly, the more constrained domains that vertical search operates within means more opportunity for semantics.
-The availability of domain-specific data assets enables the structuring up of queries, documents, etc for things like intent recognition and better understanding of the semantics of content for semantic search.
-These data assets which can range from basic synonym files to taxonomies and ontologies can be constructed (semi-)automatically using a range of techniques.
+The availability of open or proprietary carefully curated and managed data assets enables better intent recognition and better understanding of the semantics of content for semantic search.
+These assets which can range from basic synonym files to taxonomies and ontologies can be constructed (semi-)automatically using a range of techniques.
 For certain vertical search services where recall is important, these assets are invaluable for returning content that would have otherwise been missed.